Skip to main content

 4 mentions Positive Neutral Negative

 Character development in the game is criticized for its poor execution, with users highlighting a lack of polish in the user interface and sound design, as well as a monotonous narrator.
-However, some players appreciate the fun character designs, suggesting that while the overall development may be lacking, there are redeeming qualities in the visual aspects.
+However, some players appreciate the fun character designs, suggesting that while the overall development may be lacking, there are redeeming qualities in the visual representation of characters.

 • “The UI is lacking some major polish, the sound is lackluster, the narrator is just some guy and has no variation in his lines, and the character design is just horrible.”